-- 3. Promote Maritime Safety and Security Culture and Awareness - a.
+3. Promote Maritime Safety and Security Culture and Awareness

+- a.
 Development of Integration of Maritime Safety and Security Module to Maritime Schools (K-12) (under the Program on Promotion of Highly Skilled and Competitive Maritime Workforce). - b.
-Enhanced Information, Education and Communication (IEC) Campaign b.
-Development of an Integrated Database System of Philippine Merchant and Fishing Fleets including all aspects of safety and security and database on maritime accidents/incidents in collaboration with OP3.
+Enhanced Information, Education and Communication (IEC) Campaign a.
+Development of E-learning of Training on Maritime Safety and Security in collaboration with CP 4 and OP3.